AnirudhB3000/CUDA/README.md

 This CUDA code demonstrates sum reduction using cooperative groups, a feature available in CUDA 9.0 onwards, to improve thread coordination and reduce synchronization overhead.

+## Convolution.cu

+This CUDA code implements a basic convolution operation on a 1D array.
+It utilizes parallelism to enhance the performance of the convolution operation.
+Widely used in machine learning (CNN).

 Feel free to explore each code file for more details and optimizations applied.

+## ConstMemConvolution.cu

+Constant memory in CUDA is a region of memory that is cached on the device and read-only for all threads within a thread block.
+It is ideal for storing values that do not change during the execution of a kernel.
+In the provided code, the convolution mask is stored in constant memory.
+This means that every thread within a thread block can efficiently access the same constant mask without having to fetch it from global memory repeatedly.

 **Note:** Ensure you have the necessary dependencies and a compatible GPU before running these CUDA programs.
 Adjust the compilation and execution commands based on your system configuration.